-February 15, 2019 Ruling No. 2019-4860 Page 3 noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.4 In this case, the grievant appears to have failed to advance or conclude her grievance within five workdays of receiving the agency's third resolution step response, as required by the grievance procedure.5 Moreover, the agency notified the grievant of her noncompliance, but the grievant has not advanced or concluded her grievance.
-As the grievant has apparently failed to advance or conclude her grievance in a timely manner, she has failed to comply with the grievance procedure.
-EEDR therefore orders the grievant to correct this noncompliance within ten work days of the date of this ruling by notifying her human resources office in writing that she wishes either to conclude April 23, 2018 grievance or request qualification for hearing.
-If she does not, the agency may administratively close the grievance without any further action on its part.
+February 15, 2019 Ruling No. 2019-4861 Page 3 noncompliance is not timely corrected, a decision in favor of the other party will be rendered on any qualifiable issue, unless the noncomplying party can show just cause for the delay in conforming to EEDR's order.4 In this case, the grievant appears to have failed to advance or conclude his grievance within five workdays of receiving the agency's second resolution step response, as required by the grievance procedure.5 Moreover, the agency notified the grievant of his noncompliance, but the grievant has not advanced or concluded his grievance.
+As the grievant has apparently failed to advance or conclude his grievance in a timely manner, he has failed to comply with the grievance procedure.
+EEDR therefore orders the grievant to correct this noncompliance within ten work days of the date of this ruling by notifying his human resources office in writing that he wishes either to conclude June 13, 2018 grievance or proceed to the third resolution step.
+If he does not, the agency may administratively close the grievance without any further action on its part.
 The grievance may be reopened only upon a timely showing by the grievant of just cause for the delay (for example, a serious illness, or other circumstances beyond the grievant's control).
-EEDR's rulings on matters of compliance are final and nonappealable.6 Ut the L Christopher M. Grab Director Office of Equal Employment and Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
+EEDR's rulings on matters of compliance are final and nonappealable.6 At the Sh Christopher M. Grab Director Office of Equal Employment and Dispute Resolution 4 While in cases of substantial noncompliance with procedural rules the grievance statutes grant EEDR the authority to render a decision on a qualifiable issue against a noncompliant party, EEDR favors having grievances decided on the merits rather than procedural violations.
 Thus, EEDR will typically order noncompliance corrected before rendering a decision against a noncompliant party.
 However, where a party's noncompliance appears driven by bad faith or a gross disregard of the grievance procedure, EEDR will exercise its authority to rule against the party without first ordering the noncompliance to be corrected.
-5 See Grievance Procedure Manual § 3.3.
+5 See Grievance Procedure Manual § 3.2.

 6 See Va.
-Code §§ 2.2-1202.1(5); 2.2-3003(G).
+Code §§ 2.2-1202.1(5), 2.2-3003(G).